MileHacker Logo

 Local Transport Details Continued

 Nuuk has a limited road network that extends only a short distance outside the city.
-Driving conditions can be challenging in winter due to snow and ice.
+Driving conditions can be challenging in winter owing to snowfall and ice.

 Self-Driving in Nuuk

-• Limited Network: Nuuk has a limited road network that extends only a short distance outside the city.
+• Limited Network: Nuuk has a limited system of roads that extends only a short distance outside the city.

 • Cold-weather Driving: Conditions can be challenging in winter owing to snowfall and ice.